-Subject to consent being granted for the subdivision of Shotover Country - Activity Areas 1D, that Council accept the vesting of the proposed Lot 620 as Local Purpose Reserve (pedestrian/cycle access) and 621 as Recreation Reserve in lieu of the reserve land and cash contributions payable for the proposed subdivision subject to the following works at the applicant's expense:

-- i.
-Presentation of the reserve in accordance with Council's standards for reserves - ii.
+- Subject to consent being granted for the subdivision of Shotover Country - Activity Areas 2C, that Council accept the vesting of the proposed Lot 600 as recreation reserve in lieu of the reserve land and cash contributions payable for the proposed subdivision subject to the following works at the applicant's expense: - Presentation of the reserve in accordance with Council's standards for reserves - ii.
 A potable water supply point to be provided at the boundary of each reserve lot. - iii.
-The registration of a fencing covenant under s6 of the Fencing Act 1978 on the reserves to vest in QLDC to protect the Council from liability to contribute towards any work on a fence between a public reserve vested in or administered by the Council and any adjoining land. - iv.
+The registration of a fencing covenant under s6 of the Fencing Act 1978 on the reserves to vest in QLDC to protect the Council from liability to contribute towards any work on a fence between a public reserve vested in or administered by the Council and any adjoining land.

+- iv.
 A five year maintenance period commencing from practical completion of the reserve improvements. - 2.
-Subject to consent being granted for the subdivision of Shotover Country Activity 1D, that Council accept any reserve improvements as agreed with the General Manager Community Services. - 3.
-Final approval is subject to the applicant demonstrating the actual costs of the improvements through providing the costs estimates from the contractor for the construction of the reserve improvements. - 4.
+Subject to consent being granted for the subdivision of Shotover Country Activity 2C, that Council accept any reserve improvements as agreed with the General Manager Community Services. - Final approval is subject to the applicant demonstrating the actual costs of the improvements through providing the costs estimates from the contractor for the construction of the reserve improvements. - 4.
 A credit be approved from the reserve improvement contributions payable for the actual cost of the reserve improvements as approved by the General Manager Community Services.